-The best fires are those produce moderately-sized flames and practically no smoke within the stove firebox.
+The best fires are those that produce moderately-sized flames and practically no smoke within the stove firebox.
 The stove thermometer should read between 250 and 475 degrees Fahrenheit.
-Maintain this temperature range monitoring wood amount and air flow.
+Maintain this temperature range monitoring wood amount and airflow.

 Tip #5 – Annual Cleaning

 All wood stove experts agree the entire system should be thoroughly cleaned at least once a year, maybe twice for heavy-use stoves.
 A properly maintained and cleaned stove is more efficient and significantly safer than a neglected system.
 Over time, especially if high moisture wood or improper burning techniques are used, a highly flammable substance known as creosote builds up along the chimney.
 If left unchecked, this deposit grows and increases the chance of a house fire.
 Therefore, have the entire stove system professionally cleaned before the fall and winter months.

 Don’t bother with the expensive glass cleaner you can buy for cleaning the inside of the stove’s glass panels.
 Instead, tear off a bit of newspaper, add a little spit, then dab it in the ash-tray.
 Now use this to clean the inside of the glass.
 The combination of the moisture and the ash creates a very effective, abrasive cleaner that is better than anything you can buy.
 Seriously, give it a try if you haven’t!

 Tip #7 & 8 – Bonus Tips

 – Don’t waste further energy making your tea/coffee If you are going to use a wood-burning stove to heat your home, make sure you also utilize the stove for boiling the kettle (and cooking on).
 If you drink as much tea and coffee as me, that kettle is on and off all day, using up electricity and costing you money.
 Get a cheap stovetop kettle and make your brews on the stove.
 You’ll be surprised how much money you save over the year…